 The University Women’s Club of Vancouver hosts Hycroft for the Holidays.
 It’s an annual series of events that includes one of the region’s most famous and anticipated artisan markets.

-If you like beautifully decorated heritage buildings and upscale Christmas craft and artisan markets, you would have loved the Hycroft for the Holidays artisan market.
-The brunches were also lovely events and a real treat.
+If you like beautifully decorated heritage buildings and upscale Christmas craft and artisan markets, you will love the Hycroft for the Holidays artisan market.
+The brunches are also lovely events and a real treat.

 Where is Hycroft for the Holidays?

-Hycroft for the Holidays events took place at Hycroft House, 1489 McRae Avenue, in Shaughnessy.
-Hycroft House is in one of Vancouver’s most prestigious and exclusive neighbourhoods, and the artisan market was one of the Lower Mainland’s most upscale Christmas markets.
+Hycroft for the Holidays events take place at Hycroft House, 1489 McRae Avenue, in Shaughnessy.
+Hycroft House is in one of Vancouver’s most prestigious and exclusive neighbourhoods, and the artisan market is one of the Lower Mainland’s most upscale Christmas markets.

-In 2025 Hycroft for the Holidays takes place between Thursday, November 27th, and Sunday, November 30th.
+Hycroft for the Holidays typically takes place over four days in late November, starting on a Thursday and ending on a Sunday.
 Thursday is the Grand Opening Night, running from 7:00 pm to 10:00 pm.

-Hours on Friday and Saturday are from 10:00 am to 9:00 pm.
-On Sunday, it goes from 10:00 am until 6:00 pm.
-In a typical year there are about 40 artisan vendors spread around the three floors of the manor.
+Hours on Friday and Saturday are usually from 10:00 am to 9:00 pm.
+On Sunday, it goes from about 10:00 am until 6:00 pm.
+In a typical year, about 40 artisan vendors set up across the manor’s three floors.

 The market is open to the public and features handmade treasures, gifts, crafts, a silent auction and more.

-General admission tickets are available online in 2025 for $25 each and they are suitable for all four days.
+General admission tickets are available online.
+Last year, tickets cost $25 and you could use one ticket on any of the four days.
 Proceeds go to the Hycroft Heritage Preservation Foundation.
 Children under 12 enter for free.

 About the Christmas Market